Complete Guide for CAT Exam: Eligibility, Syllabus & Preparation Tips — Percentilers

 Difficulty Level of CAT Exam

 The IIM CAT exam undoubtedly is challenging but reducing the assessment of the difficulty of the CAT exam to a simple “yes” or “no” is inadequate.
 The syllabus itself is approachable and familiar to many students.
 However, the challenge lies in mastering important tacts and tricks that are essential in enhancing one’s response rate in a highly competitive setting.
 Here the way you take the paper and approach the syllabus takes precedence over the quantity you study; understanding the exam’s pattern to optimally attempt the paper, rather than solely relying on knowing every aspect of the syllabus, gives one the marginal benefit in such a rigorous competition.
+To refine your strategy and track your progress, consider using a Daily Study Planner to organize your preparation and regular practice sessions in a Practice Lab.

 Purpose Of CAT Exam

 Conducted by India’s top B-schools, the CAT Entrance Exam holds high credibility; hence, its score is widely accepted by most of India’s top institutions offering management courses.
 While every school might have a varying selection process, what remains a convention is their demand for a competent CAT score.
 Cat exam Serves an Important purpose and the importance of a fair cat score for an MBA aspirant cannot be refuted.
 Reputed institutions like IITs, MDI, FMS, and IBS offer thoroughly curated, prestigious management courses and high placements, all requiring a good CAT score.
 The number of colleges accepting the CAT score is 1000+.
+To understand your potential standing, you can use a CAT Percentile Predictor after taking mock tests.

 CAT Exam Pattern